alaa-ak/youtube_downloader_app/README.md

 # youtube_downloader_app

-This is YouTube Downloader App (currently tested on Android) to download videos and audios from YouTube.
+This is YouTube Downloader App (currently tested on Android) to download videos and audios from YouTube - built fully in Flutter.
 Using youtube_explode_dart 1.12.4 Package.
 Using Bloc State Management .
 - Home Screen